Skip to main content

 Step 1: Access the StackSpot Portal.
 You have two options to access the portal:

-1. Go directly to the Account Portal.
+1. Go to the Account Portal.

 2. After logging into the StackSpot EDP Portal, click on your profile avatar.